 More callous vampires from the Vampire series have a tendency to call mortals "juicebags", since in their minds, all we're good for is sustenance.
 More cultured vampires say "kine" (as in the archaic word for cattle).

 HK-47 in Star Wars: Knights of the Old Republic is very fond of the term "meatbag" when describing living beings.
-Interestingly, it didn't start out as a slur for the entire race.
-HK-47, when asked to describe Darth Malak, called him a meatbag, and Darth Revan found it so hilarious that he programmed the Droid to refer as such to all humans.
-In the sequel, HK-47 dislikes the gray HK-50 droids that repeatedly try to kill you partly because they refer to meatbags as organics.
+Interestingly, it didn't start out as a slur for all organics.
+HK-47, when asked to describe Darth Malak, called him a meatbag, and Darth Revan found it so hilarious that he programmed HK-47 to refer to all organics as such.
+In the sequel, HK-47 dislikes the gray HK-50 droids that repeatedly try to kill the exile, partly because they say organics instead meatbags.

 In Fire Emblem: Radiant Dawn, the chaos goddess calls humans "bags of organs".
 She doesn't seem to realize it's derogatory, and will happily complement someone on being pretty tough for a squishy bag of organs.